ludovicchabant/PieCrust2/docs/docs/06_themes.md

 ---

-Themes let you change your website's appearance easily by applying a new set of templates, layouts, and styles over you content.
+Themes let you change your website's appearance easily by applying a new set of templates, layouts, and styles over your content.
 You're probably already familiar with this concept if you're coming from some other CMS like WordPress.

 In PieCrust, themes work better if you don't have any templates -- otherwise,